reactivegio/lambda-incoming-webhook-teams-for-aws-sns-events/README.md

 3. configure following the instructions and save the webhook url you will need to hook later in lambda environment variables

 ### Create a lambda with an associated sns event
-Create a lambda with index.mjs and message-inputs.mjs files present in this project
+Create a lambda with index.mjs and message-inputs.mjs files present in this project and hook an sns event to trigger the lambda

 ### Create layers -> left menu Layers
 Layers are used to load dependencies